Junior Golf: Area linksters place in Winter Classic

-DALLAS — Tyler's Sidney Robertson tied for 12th over the weekend in the Legends Junior Tour Winter Classic held at Dallas Athletic Club.
+DALLAS — Tyler's Sidney Robertson tied for 12th over the weekend in the Legends Junior Tour's Winter Classic held at Dallas Athletic Club's Blue Course.

 Robertson had rounds of 78 and 80 to finish at 14-over 158 in the Girls 12-18 Division.